molzri3/NorthHackingDays/WEB/Ho9na/README.md

 # **Write-Up: Exploiting SQL Injection to Execute Arbitrary Code**

 ## **Challenge Description**
 Pentesting isn't a solomente.
-Gather your team, create aliases, and take control of the world.
+Gather your team, create alias, and take control of the world.
 Java may not be my favorite language, but I always choose coffee every day.

-## ** FLAG **
+## **FLAG**
 CTF{khirna_maydir_ghirna_challenge_impermiable_hbibi}
 ---